JuliaGraphics/Luxor.jl/docs/src/basics.md

 ```
 ![arc](assets/figures/intersection.png)

 `intersection_line_circle()` finds the intersection of a line and a circle.
-There can be 0, 1, or 2 intersections.
+There can be 0, 1, or 2 intersection points.

 ```@example
 using Luxor # hide